A programme for heads, senior leaders and local authorities on meeting mental health needs of their staff (and a bit on pupils)

 - To develop Mental Health and Wellbeing friendly ethos and values

 - To develop Mental Health and Wellbeing policy and provision

-- To understand how to manage a Designated Mental Health Lead
+- To understand how to be or manage a Designated Mental Health Lead

 - To become a National Educational Leader in Mental Health

 The content covers all four countries in the UK, and is suitable for curricula based on the UK education system as the course is based on meeting the mental health needs of staff.
 The course is available in English, if you require the course in a different language please contact us for details.